Prescription Discount Cards

 Costco is a membership club, Costco's pharmacies are open to non-members where required by state law.
 Depending upon the state you live in you won’t need to pay a membership fee to use their pharmacy.

 Sam’s is a membership club but you do not have to be a member to buy prescription medications.
-Sam's Club pharmacy claims to offer more than 200 medications for just $4.
-Walmart and Sam’s are the same company so if it is more convenient stop by Walmart and see if your medication is $4.
+Sam's Club pharmacy claims to offer more than 200 medications for just $4 but these appear to be offered to members.
+The higher level membership called Plus provides a number of generics at $0.

-Kroger has a program where they offer a 30-day supply of many generics for $4.
+Kroger used to have a program where they offer a 30-day supply of many generics for $4.
+But they are now promoting their own saving program.

-• Kroger is also offering an Rx saving club membership, individuals $36 per year or family plan (up to 6 people) $72 per year.
+• Kroger Rx Saving Club offers 100+ common prescriptions for $0, $3, or $6.
+You have to be member.
+Membership for an individual is $36 per year or family plan (up to 6 people) $72 per year.

 Depending upon where you live you may be able consider supermarket chains: Meijer, Giant Eagle, Price Chopper and Stop & Shop.